vicnotor/nix-devshells/README.md

 where `$template` is one of the directory names inside [src/templates](https://github.com/vicnotor/nix-devshells/tree/main/src/templates).

-This will copy the `flake.nix`, `flake.lock`, and `.envrc` files from that directory to your current directory.
+This will copy `flake.nix`, `flake.lock`, `.envrc`, and `.gitignore` from the template directory that you chose to your current directory.
 You can then run

 ```bash
 direnv allow